Studies | Overview

 • Skills Development Courses & Activities: 20 courses and activities (12 compulsory, 8 elective) that enhance students’ practical and professional skills, including the completion of an internship and the preparation of the diploma dissertation.

 To fulfill the 300 ECTS required for graduation, students may select up to 16 elective courses (7 major and 9 free electives).
-Additionally, they may choose up to 20 extra ECTS from major or free electives, provided these are declared in advance as non-contributory to the final degree grade—they will appear only in the diploma supplement (see the chart below).
+Additionally, they may choose up to 20 extra ECTS from major or free electives, provided these are declared in advance as non-contributory to the final degree grade—they will appear only in the diploma supplement (SEE CHART).
+Find more information in the Studies Guide 2025 – 2026

 • Up to seven (7) courses per semester